Easy Bible Quiz and Questions with Answers.

 Genesis 2:2

-Jesus was baptized in the River Jordan by John the Baptist.
+Jesus was baptized in the River Jordan by His cousin John the Baptist.

 John announced Jesus as the messiah when he arrived for his baptism.